fmnoise/coldbrew/README.md

 ## Disclaimer

 Same as consuming [cold brew coffee](https://en.wikipedia.org/wiki/List_of_coffee_drinks#Cold_brew), make sure you don't exceed recommended caffeine amount, as each call to `cached` creates separate Caffeine Loading Cache instance.
-Also make sure you understand risk of memory leaks when caching large objects or collections.
+Also make sure you understand the risk of memory leaks when caching large objects or collections.

 ## Credits